Grobhäusern

-Grobhäusern is an historical German vying game in which players bet and then compare their 4-card combinations.
+Grobhäusern, also Grobhaus, is an historical German vying game in which players bet and then compare their 4-card combinations.
 It is played by two to eight players using a 32-card piquet pack.
 The game was illegal in most places.
 It was popular in rural Upper Saxony in the late 18th century.
+A variant played in Danubian Austria-Hungary was Färbeln.

 History

+Grobhäusern is mentioned as early as 1749 as a "pleasant German game" alongside Rummel, Scherwentzeln and Contra.
+But it was often viewed as a gambling game and consequently banned as, for example, in 1771 in a Duchy of Anhalt ordinance.

-Grobhäusern and Trischak are described as "similar", but nevertheless "different" from Scherwenzel by Adelung in 1780.
+Grobhäusern and Trischak are described as "similar to", but nevertheless "different from" Scherwenzel by Adelung in 1780.
 As of the late 18th century, Grobhäusern was played in rural Upper Saxony, and Scherwenzel was played in rural areas of Germany, Poland, Silesia and Bohemia.
 The use of Jacks (and to a lesser extent 9s) as wildcards in Scherwenzel may be related to the elevation of Jacks (and to a lesser extent 9s) to trumps in various European card games.
 Adelung suggested that Scherwenzel is the origin of the designation wenzel for Jacks as highest trumps.

 Rules

 For the first phase each player is dealt 2 cards.
 Eldest hand is obliged to bet the minimal wager, then all other players in turn may either call or fold.
 Calling means to increase one's bet to the maximum bet so far, and folding means leaving the game and forfeiting one's bet.
 The last player who calls has the right to raise the stakes, starting a new round of calling or folding, etc. The first phase is over once everybody has called and nobody raises any more.
 The cards of those players who folded are shuffled together with the remaining stock.

 For the slightly different second phase, each player is dealt 2 more cards for a total hand of 4 cards.
 First eldest hand, then the dealer (if still in play), then the player sitting in turn before the dealer etc. may raise the stakes and thereby start a new round of calling or folding.
 The second phase is over once everybody has called and nobody raises any more.